pgdr/sau2000/README.md

-# Sau 2000 - The industrial Sheep app
+# Sau 2000 - The industrial Sheep counting application

-The industrial Sheep app has finally arrived.
+The industrial Sheep counting application has finally arrived.

 ```